Printing a Moleskine book with Paper for iOS

 Cover and spine

 As noted before, the cover isn’t as thick as I had hoped for, but it’s not super thin either.
 To further protect it from scratches and stains, I’ll be leaving it in the paper sleeve it shipped with.
-I’m crazy like that…
+I’m particular like that…

 Justifying the price

 Yes, $40 for a 15 page book3 is bit on the expensive side.
-Especially when you can easily print a book from any local drugstore for half the price.
+Especially when you can print a book from any local drugstore for half the price.
 But what you won’t be getting for that price is a custom, handmade, accordion folded book, all within two weeks time.

-Not to mention the finished books share the same 4:3 proportion as your Paper creations so there won’t be any funny bleeds or crops.
 What you see in Paper is what you get in real life, straight down to the elastic band and rounded edges.
 The fact that these little books come baring the Moleskine name, instantly adds +100 hipster cred points to your work.

 If you’ve been holding out printing a book with Paper, I’d encourage you to give it a try at least once.
 I believe they’re most effective as gifts to share with friends and family.
-Why not get a jump on the upcoming holiday season and create a book now.
-If they’re as popular as I predict them to be, it might be a good idea to get an order in early to beat the rush.
+Why not get a jump on the upcoming holiday season and create a book now?

 Mastering Paper reference book

-When my second book didn’t show up at the same time as the PaperFaces one, I started to worry that it was lost in the mail.
 I had ordered them at the same time and received shipping notices within seconds of each other notifying me they were on the way.
 But all is well and the other book finally showed up.

-In the spirit of full disclosure — I was reimbursed the cost of two Books (plus shipping) created with Paper in exchange for sharing them through a short video and photographs.
-I was not compensated in any other way and all opinions and bad grammar are my own. ↩
+1. In the spirit of full disclosure — I was reimbursed the cost of two Books (plus shipping) created with Paper in exchange for sharing them through a short video and photographs.
+I was not compensated in any other way and all opinions and bad grammar are my own. ↩︎

-I better start saving my pennies because it would cost me around $1,600 to produce 40 Books with Paper. ↩
+2. I better start saving my pennies because it would cost me around $1,600 to produce 40 Books with Paper. ↩︎

-Not including shipping costs a Paper Book ends up costing about $2.67 per page. ↩
+3. Not including shipping costs a Paper Book ends up costing about $2.67 per page. ↩︎

 16 comments